-Record number of registrations and submissions

-- Record number of registrations and submissions
+2014 • Record number of submissions

-- Record number of registrations from China

 - Record number of winners from China

+- Record number of shortlisted attendees from China

 Why Sponsor The HKYWA?

 The HKYWA offers a unique opportunity for sponsors, allowing you to access students of all ages, parents from all walks of life and an enormous range of educational institutions.
 The awards provide an exclusive platform to encourage the next generation to develop creative thinking and communication skills, boosting the prospects of every individual taking part as well as Hong Kong's future talent pool.